linux-kernel-labs/linux/Documentation/teaching/labs/filesystems_part2.rst

 One of the main inode operations is obtaining an inode (the :c:type:`struct inode` in VFS).
 Until version ``2.6.24`` of the Linux kernel, the developer defined a ``read_inode`` function.
 Starting with version ``2.6.25``, the developer must define a ``<fsname>_iget`` where ``<fsname>`` is the name of the file system.
-This function is responsible with finding the VFS inode if it exists or creating a new one and filling it with the information from the disk.
+This function is responsible for finding the VFS inode if it exists or creating a new one and filling it with the information from the disk.

 Generally, this function will call :c:func:`iget_locked` to get the inode structure from VFS.
 If the inode is newly created then it will need to read the inode from the disk (using :c:func:`sb_bread`) and fill in the useful information.